No one has the right to hurt you, call you names or treat you badly.

-When you’re being bullied, it can feel like it’s never going to stop.
-And it can feel so lonely.
-But you are not the only one, and you do have options you can try out which might help:
+When you’re being bullied, it can feel so lonely… like it’s never going to stop.
+But you are not the only one, and you do have options you can try which might help:

-- Get advice online – check out our tips, films and links below.
+- Get advice online – check out the tips, films and links below.

-- Talk to a friend or your parents/carers – bottling up your feelings can make you feel worse.
+- Talk to someone you trust – bottling up your feelings can make you feel worse.

 - Tell a teacher – the school has a duty to look after you and make sure you feel safe.

-- If you don’t feel like you can talk to anyone you know, remember that you can always call ChildLine 0800 1111.
+- If you don’t feel like you can talk to anyone you know, try talking to ChildLine 0800 1111.

-- Steer clear of the bully – block, delete or unfriend anyone who is bullying you on social media.
+- Steer clear of the person doing the bullying – block, delete or unfriend anyone who is bullying you on social media.
 Change your walk home from school.
 Avoid places in the school where the bully hangs out.